 Countries are constantly designing, implementing, and modifying their policies and programs.
 By targeting the social determinants of health, these reforms have the potential to influence health and health inequalities.
 PROSPERED researches the effect of these changes using impact evaluation methodology.

 Comparisons are made across nations, within nations that have substantial policy variation at the provincial or state level, and in terms of program cost-effectiveness.
-To facilitate policy evaluation, PROSPERED researchers have built databases summarizing national laws and policies across most countries worldwide for the following issues: maternity leave, breastfeeding breaks at work, minimum age for marriage, minimum wage, unemployment insurance benefits, family cash benefits, and child labour.
+To facilitate policy evaluation, PROSPERED researchers have built databases summarizing national laws and policies across most countries worldwide in twelve policy areas.

 PROSPERED supports graduate and postdoctoral scholars working in impact evaluation with training and financial aid.
 The training committee is currently supervising fellows from McGill University in Montreal, Ifakara Health Institute in Ifakara, Tanzania, Indian Institute of Management - Bangalore, and Cayetano Heredia University in Lima.